What is PNG (Portable Network Graphics)?

 PNG became a more used file type in August 1999 when Unisys ended its royalty-free patent licenses policy for free or non-commercial software developers.

 The PNG Version 1.0 specification was released on July 1, 1996, and later came out as RFC 2083.
-It was recommended by the W3C in a very short time on 1 October 1996.
+The W3C recommended it in a very short time on October 1, 1996.

-On December 31, 1998 version 1.1 released with 3 new extensions or chunks with some minor changes.
+On December 31, 1998, version 1.1 was released with three new extensions or chunks with some minor changes.
 Version 1.2 was released on August 11, 1999.
-Because PNG is an international standard, it was recommended to everyone by the W3C on 10 November 2003.
+Because PNG is an international standard, it was recommended to everyone by the W3C on November 10, 2003.

 File Segments Feature